Skydive/tcss/README.md

 ### Atlas
 The problem of listing all crsids, and obtaining as much information from the UIS as possible to assign groups to people who haven't yet logged in is achieved by _caching_ necessary crsids.

-A cron job, set to execute once a month.
+A cron job is set to execute once a month.
 It fetches a JSON list of all members of the University, containing initials, last name and crsids, and caches it within the `atlas` table.
 New accounts are generated as required.
-This allows groups to be assigned, to users who have not yet logged on.
+This allows groups to be assigned to users who have not yet logged on by having their accounts generated automatically.

 [SRCF Crontab](https://www.srcf.net/faq/managing-socaccount#crontab)